RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: Related Work

 \subsection{World Models for Robotics}

 Recent advances in large-scale video generation have renewed interest in world models as predictive models of physical dynamics~\cite{wu2025hunyuanvideo,team2025klingavatar,hong2022cogvideo,wang2025lavie,hacohen2024ltx,agarwal2025cosmos,ali2025world}.
-Models such as Sora~\cite{sora2024worldsimulators}, Veo~\cite{veo3_tech_report_2025}, Wan~\cite{wan2025wan}, and Seedance~\cite{gao2025seedance} demonstrate strong visual realism and temporal coherence, suggesting that internet-scale training can capture rich spatiotemporal priors.
-However, while these models can generate visually plausible manipulation videos, it remains unclear whether they preserve physical consistency and interaction dynamics in a manner that supports executable control.
-Motivated by this challenge, a growing body of work develops robotics-oriented world models that explicitly target embodied control~\cite{zhou2024robodreamer,assran2025v,yang2023learning}.
-DreamGen~\cite{jang2025dreamgen} finetunes video world models to better learn the robot’s physical constraints and movement capabilities.
-Large Video Planner (LVP)~\cite{chen2025large} investigates video-conditioned planning, leveraging predicted visual rollouts as intermediate representations for downstream control.
-WoW~\cite{chi2025wow} emphasizes physically grounded intuition through large-scale embodied interaction data.
-EnerVerse~\cite{huang1895enerverse} proposes an embodied future-space formulation for manipulation reasoning, while GigaWorld-0~\cite{team2025gigaworld} frames world models as scalable data engines for embodied AI.
-As world models evolve from perceptual generators into embodied simulators and planning engines, evaluation must extend beyond visual fidelity to verify physical consistency and control feasibility.
+Models such as Sora~\cite{sora2024worldsimulators}, Veo~\cite{veo3_tech_report_2025}, Wan~\cite{wan2025wan}, and Seedance~\cite{gao2025seedance} demonstrate strong visual realism and temporal coherence, suggesting that large-scale video training can capture rich spatiotemporal priors.
+For robotic manipulation, however, the key question is not only whether generated videos look plausible, but whether they preserve the physical and interaction dynamics needed for executable control.
+This has motivated robotics-oriented world models for video-based robot planning~\cite{assran2025v,chen2025large}, scalable data generation for robot learning~\cite{jang2025dreamgen,team2025gigaworld}, embodied interaction prediction and interactive real-world simulation~\cite{yang2023learning,chi2025wow,huang1895enerverse}, and robot imagination with compositional video planning~\cite{zhou2024robodreamer}.
+As video world models are increasingly used as simulators, planners, or data engines for embodied AI, their evaluation must move beyond perceptual quality to assess physical consistency and control feasibility.